Little Richard: Honors

-In the early 1990s, a portion of Mercer University Drive (between Telfair and College Streets) in Macon, Georgia, was renamed "Little Richard Penniman Boulevard".
-Just south of the easternmost portion of the renamed boulevard lies Little Richard Penniman Park.
+In the early 1990s, a portion of Mercer University Drive in Macon was renamed "Little Richard Penniman Boulevard".
+Just south of the renamed boulevard sits Little Richard Penniman Park.

-In 2007, an eclectic panel of renowned recording artists voted "Tutti Frutti" number one on Mojo's The Top 100 Records That Changed The World, hailing the recording as "the sound of the birth of rock and roll".
+In 2007, a panel of renowned recording artists voted "Tutti Frutti" number one on Mojo's The Top 100 Records That Changed The World, hailing the recording as "the sound of the birth of rock and roll".
 In April 2012, Rolling Stone magazine declared that the song "still has the most inspired rock lyric on record".
 The same recording was inducted to the Library of Congress' National Recording Registry in 2010, with the library claiming the "unique vocalizing over the irresistible beat announced a new era in music".

 In 2010, Time magazine listed Here's Little Richard as one of the 100 Greatest and Most Influential Albums of All Time.
 Rolling Stone listed his Here's Little Richard at number fifty on the magazine's list of the 500 Greatest Albums of All Time.
 He was ranked eighth on its list of the 100 Greatest Artists of All Time.
 Rolling Stone listed three of Richard's recordings, "The Girl Can't Help It", "Long Tall Sally" and "Tutti Frutti", on their 500 Greatest Songs of All Time.
 Two of the latter songs and "Good Golly, Miss Molly" were listed on the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

-The UK issue of GQ named Richard its Man of the Year in its Legend category in 2010.
+A 2010 UK issue of GQ named Richard its Man of the Year in its Legend category.

-Richard appeared in person to receive an honorary degree from his hometown's Mercer University in May 2013.
-The day before the doctorate of humanities degree was to be bestowed upon him, the mayor of Macon announced that one of Richard's childhood homes, an historic site, would be moved to a rejuvenated section of that city's Pleasant Hill district to be restored and named the Little Richard Penniman—Pleasant Hill Resource House.
-It would serve as a meeting place where local history and artifacts provided by will be displayed.
+Richard appeared in person to receive an honorary degree from Mercer University in 2013.
+The day before the award ceremony, the mayor of Macon announced that one of Richard's childhood homes, an historic site, would be moved to a rejuvenated section of Pleasant Hill to be restored and named the Little Richard Penniman—Pleasant Hill Resource House.
+It would serve as a meeting place full of local history and artifacts.

-In early 2019, Maggie Gonzalez, a resident of Macon, Georgia, began an online campaign proposing that a statue of Richard be erected in downtown Macon, taking the place of a Confederate memorial that currently occupies the space.
-Georgia law forbids the tearing down of Confederate statues, though they can be relocated; Gonzalez has proposed that it could be moved to nearby Rose Hill Cemetery.

-On March 14, 2021, Bruno Mars with Anderson .Paak performed at the 2021 Grammy Award ceremony to honor Little Richard.
+On March 14, 2021, Bruno Mars with Anderson .Paak honored Richard at the 2021 Grammy Award ceremony.
 The performance was reported in the media to be the highlight of the show.

+In 2023, Rolling Stone ranked Little Richard at No. 11 on its list of the 200 Greatest Singers of All Time.